pranaykumar98/NxtTrendz-ccbp/README.md

 </details>

+Note
+This are the credentials to access the website

+Username: rahul
+password: rahul@2021

 > ### _Things to Keep in Mind_
 >
 > - All components you implement should go in the `src/components` directory.